Open daily 10 a.m.-4 p.m. Grounds close at 5 p.m.

-Your students build a habitat or renew an existing one at your school to help preserve Monarch Butterflies.
-Students learn what makes Monarchs so special and release live Monarchs into their own garden.
+Your students build a habitat or renew an existing one at your school to help preserve monarch butterflies.
+Students learn what makes monarchs so special and release them into their own garden.

 If a chicken has scaly feet, why isn't it a reptile?
 Did you know that birds aren't the only vertebrates that lack teeth?
 Find out the answers to some of nature's most perplexing riddles as you learn the different ways to classify animals with backbones.